Skip to content ↓

 From Year 1 onwards, we follow a mastery approach through the Pathways to Write scheme.
 Units of work are delivered using high-quality texts and children in all year groups are given varied opportunities for writing.
 Skills are built up through repetition within the units, and children apply these skills in the writing activities provided.
 Children revise writing skills from previous years (referred to as 'Gateway Keys'), alongside learning skills and objectives for the current year group (known as 'Mastery Keys').

 Children are also taught the spelling, punctuation and grammar requirements as set out in the English programmes of study in the National Curriculum.
-Children revise and are taught spelling rules on a weekly basis using the Pathways to Spell programme, from Year 2 onwards, and are also encouraged to practise these rules at home.
+Children revise and are taught spelling rules on a weekly basis using the Pathways to Spell programme from Year 2 onwards.